Codecademy/docs/content/java/concepts/iterator/terms/hasNext/hasNext.md

 ---
 Title: '.hasNext()'
-Description: 'Returns true if the Iterator or ListIterator has more elements.
+Description: 'Returns true if an Iterator or a ListIterator object has more elements.
 Returns false otherwise.'
 Subjects:
   - 'Computer Science'
 Tags: